Whitney Ellsworth: Pulps

 Ellsworth also wrote short stories for the pulp titles Black Bat, G-Man (including the Dan Fowler novel "Spotlight on Murder" in September 1942) and The Phantom Detective (for which title he certainly ghosted two pulps – #76 Murder at the World's Fair and #77 The Forty Thieves in June and July 1939), among others.

-Comics, including Batman

-Acting as DC's major creative guide and editor during the company's early years, Ellsworth oversaw editorially both scripts and art for several diverse comics (including Batman, World's Best Comics, World's Finest Comics, et al.), developed a number of projects (including creating Congo Bill in 1941) and wrote several more, including Hollywood Screen Shots (1936) (which, like some others, he also pencilled and inked), Slam Bradley, Genius Jones, Laughing at Life, Speed Saunders and Starman, among many other characters and comics.

-He also sketched "rough cover layouts for DC's top titles," including notably some for "Batman and Detective Comics until about 1946."

 Newspaper strip

 Ellsworth was also the first writer on the Batman & Robin newspaper strip, which appeared first on Sundays and later on weekdays.
 Featuring artwork primarily from Sheldon Moldoff and Joe Giella, Ellsworth wrote the strip between 1966 and 1970, whereupon E. Nelson Bridwell took over for a couple of years.

 TV and film

 In addition to his extensive comics work, Ellsworth "was DC's movie studio contact" on a number of projects, keeping his "editorial director" title, but working mainly on "DC properties in Hollywood" between c.
 1951–1959.

 The Superman serials

 Ellsworth was the representative from National Comics during the production of the 1948 serial Superman, a position which gave him absolute control of the script and production.
 He initially objected to casting of Kirk Alyn as the lead, whom producer Sam Katzman had found by looking through studio photographs.
 This was made even worse when Alyn came in for a screen test, during filming on a historical film, with a goatee and moustache.
 These initial reservations were eventually overcome and Alyn got the part.
 Columbia's advertising claimed that they could not get an actor to fill the role so they had hired Superman himself.
 Kirk Alyn was merely playing Clark Kent.